ali-pour-amir/SDFLMQ/README.md

 *Details on using the EMQX Paho MQTT client with SDFLMQ.*

+---

+## Example with MNIST Dataset

+*Provide a walkthrough or link to an example using the MNIST dataset for demonstration.*

 ### Coordinator

 *Describe the role and setup of the Coordinator node.*